 We all have different interests, and lots of people have shared their interests through videos on the internet.
 Because of this, there is practically a video for everything.
 You must take advantage of this, because you will learn English faster if you are watching something that you’re interested in.

 Write Down the Words You Hear

 Okay, try this: Before you watch a video, pull out a piece of paper and a pen.
 As the speaker is talking, see how many words you can write down—while still understanding what they are saying.

 This game is difficult, but you will see improvement in your writing and listening very quickly.
 To improve this activity, you could try to read the words aloud after you have written them.

 The FluentU learning platform enhances your English video experience.
 With FluentU, you don’t just watch English videos—you enjoy them as interactive, personalized learning tools.

 That means you’ll learn English the way native speakers really use it, without every worrying about missing a word.

 Every word comes with an in-context definition, image, audio and multiple example sentences for easy learning and understanding.
 You can even click on a word to see how it’s used in other videos across the site.
 (Say goodbye to spending hours searching for good videos on YouTube!)

-But that’s not all.
-FluentU also has a unique “learn mode,” where it takes videos and turns them into language learning lessons.
-“Learn mode” asks questions based on what you know, which sets you up for success.
-FluentU is an amazing way to learn English with entertaining, real-life videos.
+FluentU also has a unique “learn mode,” with fun quizzes and multimedia flashcards.
+Whether you learn at home through your browser or on-the-go with the mobile app, FluentU is an amazing way to learn English with entertaining, real-life videos.